 Hey board gamers, BJ from Board Game Gumbo here, taking a look back at 2020.
-We have already covered this week our top twelve favorite games of 2020, but there’s more to gaming then just what’s the best of the best.
+We have already covered this week our top twelve favorite games of 2020 here in part one and part two, but there’s more to gaming then just what’s the best of the best.
 Let’s look at a jambalaya of other categories!

 Best New Expandalones

 2020 was arguably one of the best years for people expanding their plays of games they already own.
 During the early part of the summer, my family gave me Gloomhaven: Jaws of the Lion for my birthday.
 We played the first few scenarios right before one of my military sons was called up for COVID-19 duty, and hopefully we will get back to it soon.

 But before he left, we played it every night.
 For the boys, there was plenty of adventure and dungeon crawling, and for me, there was plenty of theme and puzzles.
 I’m so looking forward to finishing up this campaign.